aravindiitgn/Autonomous-2024/README.md

 Thankfully there are libraries that parse the data for u (**pynmea2** in python and **TinyGPS++** in Arduino Library Manager)

-The cart then follows the path and starts and stops at the respective node point.
+The cart then follows the path and starts and stops at the respective start and end node points.

 ## Acceleration